How to Connect Any Printer to WiFi (HP, Canon, Epson, Brother)

 Troubleshooting WiFi Connection Issues

-Printer won't find network: ensure you're connecting to 2.4GHz not 5GHz — most printers only support 2.4GHz WiFi.
+Printer will not find network: ensure you are connecting to 2.4GHz not 5GHz โ most printers only support 2.4GHz.
 Wrong password: re-enter carefully, passwords are case-sensitive.
-Printer connects but computer can't find it: ensure both are on the same WiFi network.
-Some routers have band steering or client isolation that prevents devices from finding each other — disable client isolation in your router settings.
+Printer connects but computer cannot find it: ensure both are on the same WiFi network.
+Some routers have client isolation that prevents devices from finding each other โ disable it in your router settings.
+If your printer keeps going offline after connecting, see our printer offline fix guide.